SeanJxie/3d-engine-from-scratch/README.md

 - _**Note**_ that this is a learning project.
 The engine is by no means super optimized for industry level performance.

+#Demo
+The current implemented camera controls for the demo are:
+- `W`: move in
+- `S`: move out
+- `A`: move left
+- `D`: move right
+- `LSHIFT`: move down
+- `SPACE`: move up
+- `MOUSE`: look around

+Clipping has not yet been implemented so moving objects behind the camera breaks things.